 Third-Party Administrators: These are the entities that are the main coordinators between the hospitals, insureds, and insurers.
 They handle most of the policy servicing issues and also act as the insurer’s representatives for facilitating quick services related to hospitalization such as providing Pre-authorisation approvals for admission into hospitals, offering cashless approvals from time to time as per the policy terms, and processing the final claim settlement without which the discharge would not happen from a hospital.

-An intermediary such as Insurance Broker or an Agent: They are professionals in handling insurance services and guiding the insureds.
+An intermediary such as an insurance broker or agent: They are professionals in handling insurance services and guiding the insured.
 Be it for choosing the apt policy coverages by an individual or an organization, intimating the insurer or their TPA on time about a claim incidence, following up with the insurer for speedy processing of claims, the intermediaries have an edge over the insureds because of their awareness of the processes involved.

 Thus, in a nut shell, the insured has to be watchful on all the above parameters and not just fall prey to the aggressive pricing and false commitments so that in the event of a claim, they get proper service from the remaining stakeholders.